-If you have been injured on an offshore job site, you need an experienced offshore lawyer to help you make your case and ensure you get the compensation you deserve.
-There are many maritime laws and to navigate them takes knowledge and experience that only these specialized lawyers have.
+Offshore workers face significant risks and hazards on the job.
+If you have been injured on an offshore job site, you need an experienced offshore injury and accident lawyer to help you make your case and ensure you get the compensation you deserve.
+There are many maritime laws, and navigating them takes the knowledge and experience that only these specialized lawyers have.

 Get Matched with a Leading Maritime Attorney in Your Area

 - Find the leading maritime lawyers in your area

 - Discover how to get compensation as fast as possible

 - Learn your legal rights as an injured maritime worker

 For instance, if you work on a platform or rig, you don’t qualify as a seaman but are covered by the Outer Continental Shelf Lands Act (OCSLA).
 This law acts like a type of federal workers’ compensation and was created to cover those workers not qualifying as seamen or harbor workers.